 ‘How Much More?’ posits a query and provides a comforting prescription of answers in song.
 The album manages to be soothing, seething, and stirring.
 The title track unfolds from a boldly vulnerable piano ballad with smoldering emotionality to an anthemic climax with burly classic rock guitars.
 “That’s a song about being frustrated with a friend.
 In it, I ask, ‘How many times must I be a victim of your lies?’
 The feeling is how much more can I take or should I take,” Regula says.

 On "The Ides of March (Et tu Brute)" ITP manage to create their own niche of Shakespearian rock through melding classic texts with classic rock in the grand theatrical tradition of Queen.
 Guitarist Tony Novarro turns in the touching soulful rock gem, “Please Tell Me,” a tribute to a long lost friend, original drummer Sal DiAngelo.
 The tracks “Ring Around Rosie” and “Way Too Late” are visceral and uplifting.
 “Ring Around Rosie” is a stately love song overflowing with amorous vibes and lush production touches.
 The invigorating “Way Too Late” is a hard driving pop-rock song with galloping guitars that evoke 1970s Styx, Billy Idol and Survivor.

-Up next, Ivory Tower Project is working on new music.
+Up next, Ivory Tower Project is working on a few cover songs, as well as new, original music.
 Reflecting back on ITP’s journey thus far, Regula says: “Music is what has kept us going.
 It’s been our light during the darkness of loss.
 This album is a memorial to those no longer here with us.
 I hope this music is as healing and cathartic for others as it has been for us.
 I hope it gives people achance to escape their pain and fears, and feel hope.”